 Due to their decor, the bedrooms really do provide a cosy and warm cottage feel.

 The garden is located at the back and accessed from the kitchen door.
 There is a paved patio area with seating areas, one for some alfresco dining on warm summer evenings.
 There is also a 2 seater wooden lounger which, again, is perfect for relaxing with a glass of wine and a good book to enjoy the quiet garden.

 There is also a lawn area which leads up to a smaller decking area in the corner which is great for catching the last sunlight of the day.

-Within the village, there is a bakery, butcher’s shop, fishmonger, a grocer’s and mini market with Post Office.
+Within the village, there is a bakery, butcher’s shop, fishmonger, a grocer’s and a mini market with Post Office.
 There are two public houses in the village.
 On the outskirts of the village is the Three Horseshoes, a 16th-century inn with open log fire and oak beams.
-In the centre of the village is the recently closed Green Man pub, which has now re-opened as the Explorers Bar.
+In the centre of the village is the former Green Man pub, which has now re-opened as the Explorers Bar.

 Suggested places to visit